bendr/bender/dom/api.md

 chain, already bound to the current component so that it can be simply called by `$super()`.

+## Bindings

+Bindings are special syntax that reduces the amount of markup necessary to create watches.
+Text content (the value of properties, as well as attributes and text nodes in a view) may contain direct reference to properties, which then get rendered as watches in the following manner.

+### Binding syntax

+Bindings use two special characters, ` and #.
+The backtick (`) is the mark of a property name.
+By default, this refers to a property of the parent component;
+but the property name may be prefixed by an id name marked with a sharp sign (#) to point to a component or element in the scope of the parent component.

+### Property bindings

+### Text bindings

 ## Bender API Reference

 The Bender DOM runtime described here is implemented by `dom/bender.js`.

 ### The Bender environment

+### Lexical scope

 **TODO**